Hyle-org/devhub-hyle/docs/developers/quickstart/devnet.md

     ghcr.io/hyle-org/hyle:v0.7.2
 ```

+!!! tip
+    To restart your devnet from scratch, you should delete your `./data` folder and start over; otherwise, you risk re-registering a contract that still exists.

 ## Build the Docker image locally

 If you want to, you can rebuild the image locally from source: